Last Updated on February 15, 2022 by Anne-Marie

 It’s optional in this crockpot pumpkin chili recipe, so don’t worry about if you can’t find it.

-Toppings: You can top this with a little bit of shredded cheese, some diced onions, chopped tomatoes, a spoonful of salsa, diced avocadoes, a spoonful of Greek yogurt, or for you dairy free folks – a dollop of Vegan Sour Cream.
+Toppings: You can top this with a little bit of shredded cheese, some diced onions, chopped tomatoes, a spoonful of salsa, diced avocadoes, a spoonful of Greek yogurt, or for you dairy free folks – a dollop of Vega n Tofu Sour Cream.

 Cleanup: For easy crock-pot cleanup, use slow cooker liners.
 They’re WONDERFUL.
 I love not having to scrub my slow cooker after cooking up a pot of pumpkin chili!